 We recently completed the most comprehensive review of the MSC Fisheries Standard ever undertaken in the 25-year history of the MSC.The new version of our Standard (version 3.0) came into effect on 01 May 2023.
 It includes significant improvements, including better protections for marine life, as well as stronger fisheries management and compliance requirements.
 These improvements will ensure that MSC certified fisheries continue to be recognised as world leaders in sustainability.

 Throughout the review, we collected and analysed a wealth of information from different sources to help us develop our new Standard.

 This included conducting our own research, reviewing research carried out by independent scientists, soliciting advice from our governance bodies and testing the proposed revisions in mock assessments.

 We also held consultations on key aspects of the review, with more stakeholders contributing than ever before.
 This included a 60-day public review of the draft Standard and all associated documents in early 2022.
 We also held two rounds of consultation in 2020 and 2021 for topics with the greatest complexity and potential to either change the intent of our Standard or lead to high impact changes to requirements.

 Overall, we received over 600 submissions to consultation surveys and nearly 200 attended online workshops.
 All stakeholder feedback was considered equally and objectively and fed into our policy development process.

-Find out more about the consultations and read the summary reports below.
+Find out more about specific consultations and read the individual summary reports below.